Hurricane Emergency Plan

 All departments and work units are to have a current hurricane plan that includes a method for maintaining contact with chairs or supervisors in case of suspension of university operations, steps for protecting university property, and responsibilities of designated faculty and staff to maintain essential operations during the suspension period.

-The emergency response team, appointed by the president and chaired by the Vice President for Student Affairs and Associate Provost, is a university-wide committee.
+The emergency management team, appointed by the president and chaired by the Director of Emergency Management, is a university-wide committee.
 Its role during the preparation stage is to advise the president on the university's readiness for responding to a potential disaster.

 Stage 2-Threat Assessment